 You need to know that —

-Pro Speaker U provides the affordable and convenient way to learn your craft as a pro speaker.
+Pro Speaker U provides the free and convenient way to learn your craft as a pro speaker.

 Regarding your particular response....

 The National Speakers Association provides great continuing education for established pro speakers.
 Unfortunately, it requires that you already be speaking professionally before you can join NSA.
-To learn more about becoming a successful professional speaker, check out the useful resources right here in Pro Speaker U!
+To learn more about becoming a successful professional speaker, listen to the episodes right here at Pro Speaker U!

-Toastmasters is a great organization for improving your presentation skills, but it is of little benefit in learning the business side of speaking.
-To learn more about enjoying a profitable career as a successful professional speaker, check out the useful resources right here in Pro Speaker U!
+Toastmasters is a terrific organization for improving your presentation skills, and I strongly recommend it.
+But frankly, it's of little benefit in learning the business side of speaking.
+To learn more about enjoying a profitable career as a successful professional speaker, just listen to the episodes right here at Pro Speaker U!

 Unfortunately, almost no educational institutions offer degrees — or even classes — in becoming a professional speaker.
-To learn more about enjoying a profitable career as a successful professional speaker, check out the useful resources right here in Pro Speaker U!
+To learn more about enjoying a profitable career as a successful professional speaker, listen to the episodes right here at Pro Speaker U!